jdubo1998/DrinkRecorder/README.md

 Python program that records the amount of standard US alcoholic drinks a given participant consumes on a certain day.
 Using this information, graphical charts will be used to display certain characteristics over a set period of time.
+Uses the Tkinter interface for the GUI and the pyplot interface for graphs.

 ### Graphs:
 **Chart 1 - Timeline:**